kubevirt/common-templates/templates/README.md

     # the listed false valued labels).
     flavor.template.cnv.io/tiny: "false"

+    # CNV Template type to separate the use cases for base OS,
+    # flavor, sizing templates and templates created from
+    # running or imported VMs.
+    # The supported values are currently: base and config
+    template.cnv.io/type: "base"

 # Parameters must come from a subset of well known names
 # so the UI can properly work with those.
 parameters: